pp30/Search_Engine-Natural_Language_Processing/A2/code/README.txt

-This folder contains the additional files required for Part 2 of the assignment, involving building a search engine application.
+This folder contains the additional files required for Part 2, involving building a search engine application.
 Note that this code works for both Python 2 and Python 3.

 The following files have been added: informationRetrieval.py and evaluation.py - Implement the corresponding tasks inside the functions in these files.

 The following file has been updated: main.py - The main module that contains the outline of the Search Engine.
-It has been updated to include calls to the information retrieval and evaluation tasks, in addition to the tasks solved in Part 1 of the assignment.
+It has been updated to include calls to the information retrieval and evaluation tasks, in addition to the tasks solved in Part 1 of the project.
 Do not change anything in this file.

-For this part of the assignment, you are advised to make a copy of the completed code from Part 1 of the assignment - replace the main file with the updated version and add and fill in the new files (informationRetrieval.py and evaluation.py).
+Make a copy of the code from Part 1 - replace the main file with the updated version and add the new files (informationRetrieval.py and evaluation.py).

 To test your code, run main.py as before with the appropriate arguments.
 Usage: main.py [-custom] [-dataset DATASET FOLDER] [-out_folder OUTPUT FOLDER]